 Pebbles or rounded materials can be used in the sheets but are more suited to footpath applications.
 Crushed or angular stones are better suited when minimal migration of the surface layer is required, particularly when driven over.

-The honeycomb structure of CEDAdrive and CEDApath, together with the thermally attached and water permeable geotextile are responsible for the stabilisation of the gravel.
+The honeycomb structure of ECCOgravel, together with the thermally attached and water permeable geotextile are responsible for the stabilisation of the gravel.
 The sheets are placed on a sub-structure, which is constructed in accordance with the loads to be expected.
 The sheets are then filled and covered with decorative gravel; ultimately preventing the gravel from moving.
 This creates an extremely strong base and a surface that can be driven on and walked on with the greatest ease and in all weather conditions.